-The Trustees have established a policy whereby the unrestricted funds not committed or invested in fixed assets ('the free reserves') held by the Charity should be between three and six months of the resources expended, which currently equates to between £137,523 (2017: £160,939) to £275,046 (2017: £321,878) general funds.
+The Trustees have established a policy whereby the unrestricted funds not committed or invested in fixed assets ('the free reserves') held by the Charity should be between three and six months of the resources expended, which currently equates to between £107,299 (2018: £137,523) to £214,598 (2018: £275,046) general funds.
 At this level, the Trustees feel that they would be able to continue the current activities of the Charity in the event of a significant drop in funding, while consideration is given to ways in which additional funds may be raised.
 This level of reserves has been maintained throughout the year.
 It would obviously be necessary to consider how the funding would be replaced or activities changed.
-At present the free reserves, which amount to £550,091 (2017: £643,754), more than reach this target level.
+At present the free reserves, which amount to £429,195 (2018: £550,091), more than reach this target level.

-Although the Charity's level of free reserves is in excess of its target levels, the Trustees are currently in the process of identifying various projects and investment opportunities to secure future income resources.
+Although the Charity's level of free reserves is in excess of its target levels, the Trustees are currently in the process of identifying new premises to relocateto in early 2020, and this will deplete the level of reserves substantially.